 For independent retailers and an array of foods, it’s worth browsing St Nicholas Market, where trading began back in the 18th century.

 A place to stay in Bristol

 If you want to treat yourself to a luxury weekend, book into the Bristol Marriott Royal Hotel, which opened in 1863.
 The four-star hotel is located centrally, at College Green, and has an indoor pool and sauna.
-Afternoon tea is served in hotel’s Club Lounge.
+Afternoon tea is served in the hotel’s Club Lounge.

 For information and ideas about things to do and see in and around Bristol, take a look at the Visit Bristol website.

 Bristol Airport has connections with cities across the United Kingdom, Europe and beyond.
-The Bristol Flyer Express shuttle runs to and from stops in the city centre, around 30 minutes’ drive away, including Bristol Temple Meads railway station.
+The Bristol Airport Flyer shuttle runs to and from stops in the city centre, around 30 minutes’ drive away, including Bristol Temple Meads railway station.